 Many animals-such as cats, mice, rats, cows, elephants, tigers, and even people-belong to a group called mammals.
 So, you and I are mammals!
 All mammals have hair, but some have more hair, or fur, than others.
 You have to get pretty close to an elephant to see its hair, but it is a mammal.
-Another characteristic of mammals is that they give birth to live babies.
-Mammal babies begin breathing, moving, and looking for food as soon as they are born.
+Another characteristic of mammals is that many can give birth to live babies.
+Some mammal babies begin breathing, moving, and looking for food as soon as they are born.
 Mammal mothers make milk to feed their newborns.
 This is another key characteristic of all mammals.
+Some mammals lay eggs, too!
 Do you think this crocodile is a mammal?